jumpingfridgefoundation/Simplex_book_markup/README.md

-fork this repo and send a PR for PRdchanges or enhancements
+for any changes or enhancements please fork this repo first then send a pull request

 # SimplexBook Markup (SBM) Language Specification